jhvanderschee/jekyllcodex/_without-plugin/comments.md

 ### Introduction

 Being able to add comments to your posts is good for visitor engagement.
+However, we do not want to send our valuable visitor data to a random surveillance company.
+Even more so, when the only purpose of that company is to make money from this data and when this company does not know how security works.
+Yes, I am talking about [Disqus, owned by Zeta Global](https://www.ghacks.net/2017/12/06/disqus-commenting-platform-sold-to-big-data-and-analytics-firm-zeta-global/){:.gray}.
+I have chosen GitHub for hosting comments, as you probably host your website on GitHub anyway.
+This ensures you do not send any additional information to a third party (as all requests already go to GitHub), which makes you GDPR compliant.
+If you host your website elsewhere, you should make sure that your visitor has approved third party scripts through the [cookie consent banner](/without-plugin/cookie-consent/){:.gray}.
+I have implemented a 'require_cookie_consent' variable to make this optional.

 ### How it works

-Every comment tread is an issue on Github.
-The script adds a tread of comments to pages with a 'comment_issue_id'.
-The tread is added to the bottom of the (jQuery defined) element in the include .
+Every comment tread is an issue on GitHub.
+A call to the GitHub API, using the 'comment_issue_id', retreives a JSON object with all comments.
+This JSON object is converted into a nice HTML comment tread.
+The tread is added to the bottom of the (jQuery defined) element in the include.
+To stay below the rate limit of GitHub, the call is being stored in local storage.
+A refresh button enables the visitor to force a new GitHub call.
+Once the reate limit is hit, the visitor has to go to the GitHub issue page to read the comments.
+This is also true for adding comments.
+Adding a comment can only be done at the GitHub issue page and requires a GitHub account.

 ### Installation

 Step 1.
+Create a new issue in your Github repository and look for the issue ID (a number).
+<br />Step 2.
+Add `comment_issue_id: 1` to the front matter of your page (replace '1' by your issue ID).
+<br />Step 3.
 Download the file [comments.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/comments.html)
-<br />Step 2.
+<br />Step 4.
 Save the file in the '_includes' directory of your project
-<br />Step 3.
+<br />Step 5.
 Make sure the bottom of your layout document looks like this:

 ```
 {% raw %}...
 <script src="/js/jquery.min.js"></script>
-{% include comments.html element=".post-content" github_account="jhvanderschee/jekyllcodex" %}
+{% include comments.html element=".post-content" github_account="jhvanderschee/jekyllcodex" require_cookie_consent="true" %}
 </body>
 </html>{% endraw %}
 ```